Looking for decay prevention? Call Preventive Dental today on

 Adults can also have this treatment if the teeth are free from decay.
 Your dental team will discuss whether this is right for you.
 Children can also have fluoride varnishes painted onto their teeth twice a year which will help to reduce the chances of decay.

 The best way to prevent dental decay is by brushing your teeth thoroughly last thing at night and at least one other time during the day, with fluoride toothpaste.
 Make sure that you brush the inner, outer and biting surfaces of your teeth.
-Using “interdental” brushes, or dental floss or tape, also helps to remove plaque and food from between your teeth and where they meet the gums.
-These are areas an ordinary toothbrush can’t reach.

 Courtesy of the British Dental Health Foundation – www.dentalhealth.org